streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSettings.md

 • `Optional` **dictionaries**: `string`[]

 Optional list of dictionaries to use.
 Each entry should match the name of the dictionary.

-To remove a dictionary from the list add `!` before the name. i.e. `!typescript` will turn off the dictionary with the name `typescript`.
+To remove a dictionary from the list, add `!` before the name.

+For example, `!typescript` will turn off the dictionary with the name `typescript`.

+See the [Dictionaries](https://cspell.org/docs/dictionaries/) and [Custom Dictionaries](https://cspell.org/docs/dictionaries-custom/) for more details.

 #### Inherited from